Google to offer Pixel Night Sight features on compatible third-party apps

 Google is releasing what is regarded as the largest upgrade to its Pixel Camera Services, introducing Pixel Night Sight features to third-party apps.

-Following the release of Pixel Camera Services in 2022, the v1.1 update includes support for autofocus, manual focus and zoom.
+Following the release of Pixel Camera Services in 2022, the ‘v1.1 update’ includes support for autofocus, manual focus and zoom.
 These features are being integrated into the Night Sight extension, available within compatible third-party apps.

-Once available, users will be able to swap between autofocus capabilities and manual when using Night mode.
-Apps such as Snapchat which have access to Pixel’s Night camera feature will be able to offer the latest software update.
+Once available, users can swap between autofocus capabilities and manual when using Night mode.
+Apps such as Snapchat, which have access to Pixel’s Night camera feature, will be able to offer the latest software update.

 On Pixel’s Pro models, users are also able to swap between using the primary camera and the telephoto lens for better zoom.